Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Related work

-The measurement model in \cref{eq:nonlinear} is a discretized corollary of the Beer-Lambert Law that governs the attenuation of light as it passes through absorptive media.
+\paragraph*{Tomographic reconstruction} The measurement model in \cref{eq:nonlinear} is a discretized corollary of the Beer-Lambert Law that governs the attenuation of light as it passes through absorptive media.
 Inverting the exponential nonlinearity in this model recovers the Radon transform summarized by \cref{eq:linear}, in which measurements are linear projections of the signal at chosen measurement angles.
-The Radon transform has a closed-form inverse transform, Filtered Back Projection \citep{radon1917, ctbook, fbp_book}, that leverages the Fourier slice theorem \citep{fourier_slice_recon, ctbook}.
-Filtered Back Projection is a well-understood algorithm that can be computed efficiently, and is a standard option in commercial CT scanners, but its reconstruction quality can suffer in the presence of either limited measurement angles or metal (highly absorptive) signal components \citep{fu2016comparison}.
+The Radon transform has a closed-form inverse transform, Filtered Back Projection (FBP) \cite{radon1917, ctbook, fbp_book}, that leverages the Fourier slice theorem \cite{fourier_slice_recon, ctbook}.
+FBP is well-understood and can be computed efficiently, and is a standard option in commercial CT scanners, but its reconstruction quality can suffer in the presence of either limited measurement angles or metal (highly absorptive) signal components \cite{fu2016comparison}.

-\looseness=-1 Many methods exist to improve the quality of CT reconstruction in the limited-measurement regime, such as limited baseline tomography, which is of clinical interest because not all viewpoints may be accessible and every measurement angle requires exposing the patient to ionizing X-ray radiation.
+Many methods exist to improve the quality of CT reconstruction in the limited-measurement regime, which is of clinical interest because every additional measurement exposes the patient to ionizing X-ray radiation.
 These methods typically involve augmenting the data-fidelity loss function with a regularization term that describes some prior knowledge of the signal to be reconstructed.
-Such priors include sparsity (implemented through an $\ell_1$ norm) in a chosen basis, such as wavelets \citep{csbook, ista}, as well as gradient sparsity (implemented through total variation regularization) \citep{candesrombergtao}.
-Compressive sensing theory guarantees correct recovery with fewer measurements in these settings, as long as the true signal is well-described by the chosen prior \citep{csbook}.
-CT reconstruction with priors cannot be solved in closed form, but as long as the regularization is convex we are guaranteed that iterative optimization methods such as gradient descent, ISTA \citep{ista}, and FISTA \citep{fista} will be successful.
+Such priors include sparsity (implemented through an $\ell_1$ norm) in a chosen basis, such as wavelets \cite{csbook, ista}, as well as gradient sparsity (implemented through total variation regularization) \cite{candesrombergtao}.
+Compressive sensing theory guarantees correct recovery with fewer measurements in these settings, as long as the true signal is well-described by the chosen prior \cite{csbook}.
+CT reconstruction with priors cannot be solved in closed form, but as long as the regularization is convex we are guaranteed that iterative optimization methods such as gradient descent, ISTA \cite{ista}, and FISTA \cite{fista} will be successful.